thomasmost/darkbridge/README.md

 - Similarly the app in the task definition file, the alb, and so on should be named better.
 - By default, Fargate containers are limited to 200 MiB of memory; running the server with ts-node for example creates an unstable service since ts-node compiles to memory -- it's much better to compile to disk for production.
 - RE: ENV VARIABLES, Fargate only supports secrets that are a single value, not the JSON or key value secrets.
 So choose OTHER when creating the secret and just put a single text value there.
+- If a cluster is expected but not provided, you'll occasionally see a confusing "missing cluster: default" error; this usually means a `--cluster` needs to be specified in the cli command

 ## Testing the Docker Image Locally